edk2-docs/Edk2SpecDCNs/BuildSpec/1,27/UpdateReport.md

 ### Summary

-Update the Report to include a list of PCDs and MACROS that are used in conditional directives in the FDF and DSC files that are not used in module code.
+Update the Report to include a listing of PCDs that are used in conditional directives in the DSC and FDF files that are not used in module code.

+Update the Report to include a listing of MACROs that are used in conditional directives in the DSC and FDF files.